Azure/InnovationEngine/scenarios/ocd/CreateWordPressDeployment/README.md

 }
 ```

-The website ca be visited by following the URL below:
+The website can be visited by following the URL below:

 ```bash
 echo "You can now visit your web server at https://$FQDN"